-Hunt Companies is responsible for the development, revitalization and asset management of over 1,300 entitled acres and more than 500,000 square feet of residential and commercial space on O‘ahu, Maui, Kaua‘i, and Hawai‘i Island.
+In Hawai‘i, Hunt is responsible for the development, revitalization and asset management of more than 500 entitled acres and 500,000 square feet of industrial and commercial space.

 ‘Ohana Military Communities (OMC) owns and manages over 7,000 residential units for military service members and their families at Joint Base Pearl Harbor-HIckam, Marine Corps Base Kāneʻohe and various communities located throughout O‘ahu.